-North Korea has said it would predicate its actions on disablement on the pace of energy assistance shipments.
+North Korea had said it would predicate its actions on disablement on the pace of energy assistance shipments.
 Pyongyang several times slowed down removal of the spent fuel rods at Yongbyon, saying, for example, in June 2008 that while 80% of the disablement steps had been completed, only 36% of energy aid had been delivered.
-Responding to this, the five parties agreed in July to work out a binding agreement for the provision of their remaining share of non-HFO assistance by the end of October 2008, but this has been delayed.
-North Korea again delayed disablement work in August, September, and October 2008, although those instances appear to be linked to disputes over when the U.S. would remove the DPRK from its State Sponsors of Terrorism List and negotiations over verification measures.
+Responding to this, the five parties agreed in July 2008 to work out a binding agreement for the provision of their remaining share of non-HFO assistance by the end of October, but this goal was not met.
+North Korea again delayed disablement work in August, September, and October 2008, although those instances were linked to disputes over when the U.S. would remove the DPRK from its State Sponsors of Terrorism List and negotiations over verification measures.

-The United States had delayed its fuel shipments while these issues were being negotiated.
-After an informal agreement on verification had been reached bilaterally, the United States removed North Korea from the SST List and resumed HFO shipments.
-However, Pyongyang in
+The United States delayed its fuel shipments while these issues were being negotiated.
+After an informal agreement on verification was reached bilaterally, the United States removed North Korea from the SST List and resumed HFO shipments.
+However, Pyongyang in November 2008 denied having agreed to the verification measures the United States sought, and once again slowed disablement work, saying that energy shipments were not proceeding as planned.
+The United States announced its fourth shipment of 50,000 metric tons HFO on November 12.